QCind29/Kim_Bao_Management/README.md

 ## Features
 Firebase Realtime Database: Stores data objects such as Products, Tasks, and Notes.
 Firebase Authentication: Provides user authentication functionality.
-Flutter UI: Beautifully designed user interface using Flutter widgets
+Flutter UI: Beautifully designed user interface using Flutter widgets.

 ## Getting Started
 To get started with this project, follow these steps:

-1. Clone the repository to your local machine: git clone https://github.com/QCind29/Kim_Bao_Management.git
+1. Clone the repository to your local machine:

+  git clone https://github.com/QCind29/Kim_Bao_Management.git

-2. Set up Firebase for your project:
+3. Set up Firebase for your project:

   Create a Firebase project on the Firebase Console.
-  Enable Firebase Authentication and configure your preferred sign-in methods.
+  Anable Firebase Authentication and configure your preferred sign-in methods.
   Set up Firebase Realtime Database and configure security rules according to your project's requirements.

-3. Add Firebase configuration to your Flutter project:
+5. Add Firebase configuration to your Flutter project:

   Add the Firebase configuration files (google-services.json for Android and GoogleService-Info.plist for iOS) to your Flutter project's android/app and ios/Runner directories, respectively.

-4. Install dependencies:
+6. Install dependencies:

   flutter pub get

-5. Run the app:
+8. Run the app:

    flutter run

   ## Project Structure